Tclack88/Cryptography-and-Cybersecurity-collection/pwncollege/computing_101/README.md

 * intel syntax is pretty, AT&T is horrific, to use it, you must include:
 	* `.intel_syntax noprefix`
 * the linker will complain if you don't include where to "start".
 If absent, it just starts from the top of the code
+* alternatively: compile withh gcc but specify we don't want to import standard libary.
+(Also it seems comments are not welcome) `gcc -nostdlib my-program.s -o my-program`
 * syscalls are made by setting the number (into `rax`) then performing the `syscall` command.
 In particular with exit, the syscall is 60 and the return value is loaded into the `rdi` register

 An example of a program that merely exits (with return value 42)